PragmaticCoding/PragmaticCoding.github.io/docs/_posts/2021-04-19-Dispatch_EventHandler.md

 I've seen this approach a lot.
 I wrote code like this when I started out with JavaFX.

 This is probably copypasta from the early days of JavaFX 2, most likely starting with a tutorial on creating a menu.
-The same type of structure was used, with the menu text being used to decide which action to take in the ButtonClickHandler code.
+The same type of structure was used, with the menu text being used to decide which action to take in the `ButtonClickHandler` code.
 It's possible that this was a hold-over from [Swing](https://www.javatpoint.com/java-jmenuitem-and-jmenu), where this approach was standard for building JMenu's.

 Searching for examples today, I couldn't find any online tutorials for JavaFX menus that used this technique, which is good.
 However, the fact that it would pop up in a recent StackOverflow question posted by someone who was probably new to JavaFX seems to indicate that there are examples out there for beginners to find.

 ### The Problem

-It's the ButtonClickHandler class that is the problem.
+It's the `ButtonClickHandler` class that is the problem.
 It's a "Dispatch EventHandler".
-The idea is that you create a single event handler that will called by a number of controls, and it will somehow figure out which one called it, and what it should do for each one.
+The idea is that you create a single `EventHandler` that will called by a number of controls, and it will somehow figure out which one called it, and what it should do for each one.

 It's a very round-about way to program this.
 It's worse than going around three sides of a square - more like going around seven sides of an octagon - and it introduces a level of complexity that simply doesn't serve any purpose at all.
 The person writing the answer in this example didn't even bother to put in the actions for two out of the three buttons; probably because it was too much work and didn't contribute to the solution.